 Do you plan to take your appliances and fixtures with you, such as the refrigerator, washer/dryer, favorite light fixtures, and living room furniture?
 Then a buyer who doesn’t ask or insist on those being part of the deal might put that offer on top.

 Earnest money is a deposit buyers put down to show they’re serious about buying the house.
 Typically, earnest money is between 1 and 3 percent of the purchase price—the higher, the better for you.
-Your real estate agent can tell you what the norm for your area is.
+Your real estate agent can guide you on what is the norm for your area.

 Of course, price matters, too.
 It might outweigh the other variables mentioned above, or it might not.
 The highest offer might turn out to be your best one, but find out all the details before you accept it.
-If the high offer seems risky—or will cost you a lot in closing costs, repairs or other factors—then it probably won’t be your best offer.
+If the high offer has a high probability of not closing,—or will cost you more in closing costs, repairs or other factors—then it probably won’t be your best offer.